tsuACM/tsuacm.github.io/CONTRIBUTING.md

         + `url` is the URL to link to
         + `text` is the text (or other HTML contents) of the link
         + `title` is optional and is the text shown on hover
+7. Choose an appropriate path for a description / summary.
+   + For a manual description, add `description: "Your Description"` to the frontmatter.
+   + For no description, add `nodescription: true` to the frontmatter.
+   + For an automatic summary, omit both `description` and `nodescription` from the frontmatter.
+Choose this option for normal pages.
-7. Put any static resources (images, other things that don't need to be processed) in the `static` folder.
+8. Put any static resources (images, other things that don't need to be processed) in the `static` folder.
     + Things in this folder are hosted starting from the site root.
     + For example, `static/images/myimage.png` is hosted at `https://mysite.com/images/myimage.png`
     + Link to these items with relative URLs from the site root: `/images/myimage.png`
-8. When the changes are as you like them, commit and push to your branch. ***DO NOT BUILD THE SITE ON YOUR MACHINE WITH THE `hugo` COMMAND!*** The GitHub servers will do this for you.
+9. When the changes are as you like them, commit and push to your branch. ***DO NOT BUILD THE SITE ON YOUR MACHINE WITH THE `hugo` COMMAND!*** The GitHub servers will do this for you.
-9. Create a PR from your branch to main.
+10. Create a PR from your branch to main.
 It will automatically run a build against your branch to make sure it works.
 An approval and successful build are required before a merge.
-10. Once approved, merge.
+11. Once approved, merge.
 You can also optionally delete your branch after it's merged.
 The site will be automatically built and deployed.

 # Editing content